 If you are suffering from a sleep disorder or believe you may have one, come to Koala® Center For Sleep & TMJ Disorders for a professional evaluation.
 Call our office today to speak with one of our professionals or schedule an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Sleep disorders affect millions of people every day.
 Many of these people do not seek treatment for their sleep disorder simply because they do not know where to go.
 Fortunately, centers for sleep disorders are becoming more well-known and are garnering the attention they deserve.
 These special sleep clinics can effectively evaluate, diagnose and treat a number of different sleep disorders.

 Many different types of doctors can treat sleep disorders, and depending on what is causing your sleep disorders will determine which specialist you see.
 If your sleep disorders are associated with blocked airflow, teeth grinding (bruxism) or other breathing problems, you will likely be referred to a dentist, as dentists who are qualified to treat sleep disorders specialize in these symptoms.
 If your sleep disorders are caused by stress or other psychological factors, you will likely be referred to a psychiatrist.

 Sleep specialists come from a variety of different medical backgrounds and often practice another type of medicine.
 Medical professionals that specialize in treating sleep disorders can include primary care doctors, sleep specialists, ear, nose and throat doctors (otolaryngologists), neurologists, psychiatrists, dentists and surgeons.

 The five major sleep disorders include the following: